waiyiwong/Zero_Waste_Cooking/README.md

 The footer includes essential copyright information and social media links for users to stay connected and engage with the Zero Waste Cooking community online.

 #### 3.7 Navigation:
-Simple top navbar with links to landing page, recipes, blog, about page, and user login/sign up.
+Simple top navbar with links to home, recipe, blog, about, and user login/sign up pages.

 ---